nus-cs2103-AY2223S1/ip/README.md

 ### duke project template

 This is a project template for a greenfield Java project.
 It's named after the Java mascot _Duke_.
-Given below are instructions on how to use it.
+Given below are instructions on how to use it. :grinning:

 > If you don't win, you lose. - someone probably